 Upon the acquisition of Protect Data in January 2007, we recorded a \$17 million charge for acquired inprocess research and development (IPR&D).
-This expense was attributable to projects which have as not yet reached technological feasibility and with no alternative future use.
-The value of IPR&D was determined using discounted cash flow approach.
+This expense was attributable to projects which had not yet reached technological feasibility and had no alternative future use.
+The value of IPR&D was determined using the discounted cash flow approach.
+Starting 2009, we are no longer required to expense IPR&D at the acquisition date under the new Business Combination accounting guidance.
+Such amounts are recognized as an intangible asset pending future completion or abandonment of the project.